Top of Page

 4. to promulgate regulations relating to the operation of this section.

-5. If the Chief Purchasing Officer determines that a bidder, potential contractor or contractor, or a substantial owner thereof, has made a misrepresentation to the Purchasing Department regarding compliance with any child support order, or if the Chief Purchasing Officer determines that a contractor more than once has submitted affidavits showing a substantial owner's unpaid court-ordered child support arrearage, the Chief Purchasing Officer shall notify that bidder, potential contractor or contractor that it and the substantial owner thereof shall be referred for debarment from contracting on additional contracts for a period of three years, as provided under Board Policy 96-0522-PO2.
-The bidder, potential contractor or contractor shall have the opportunity to seek reconsideration of such ineligibility by submitting to the purchasing agent sufficient evidence that: (1) the substantial owner is no longer affiliated in any way with the contractor, bidder or potential contractor; or (2) the substantial owner no longer has any outstanding child support arrearages, as evidenced by a certified court order or certified clerk's record that no support is due and owing; provided that, where the ineligibility is based on a misrepresentation, such payment in full shall not be reason to suspend ineligibility unless the Chief Purchasing Officer also determines that such misrepresentation was inadvertent; or (3) the substantial owner was not an obligor under a court-ordered child support arrearage at the time of the alleged misrepresentation.
+5. If the Chief Procurement Officer determines that a bidder, potential contractor or contractor, or a substantial owner thereof, has made a misrepresentation to the Procurement Department regarding compliance with any child support order, or if the Chief Procurement Officer determines that a contractor more than once has submitted affidavits showing a substantial owner's unpaid court-ordered child support arrearage, the Chief Procurement Officer shall notify that bidder, potential contractor or contractor that it and the substantial owner thereof shall be referred for debarment from contracting on additional contracts for a period of three years, as provided under the Board's Debarment Policy Section 401.6.
+The bidder, potential contractor or contractor shall have the opportunity to seek reconsideration of such ineligibility by submitting to the purchasing agent sufficient evidence that: (1) the substantial owner is no longer affiliated in any way with the contractor, bidder or potential contractor; or (2) the substantial owner no longer has any outstanding child support arrearages, as evidenced by a certified court order or certified clerk's record that no support is due and owing; provided that, where the ineligibility is based on a misrepresentation, such payment in full shall not be reason to suspend ineligibility unless the Procurement Officer also determines that such misrepresentation was inadvertent; or (3) the substantial owner was not an obligor under a court-ordered child support arrearage at the time of the alleged misrepresentation.

 Policy References